Once you start executing a User Story, you will see the following screen:

 Imagine that we have now a User Story: As a user, I can change slides in the Our Freelance Testers section of the Become a Tester page.
 And you have this outcome:

 As we can see in this case, after trying to open the Test IO website, only a blank (white) page is shown and you are not able to execute this User Story.
-In this case, we select "Not possible to test" as execution and we need to write a comment.
+In this case, we select "Not possible to test" as result, and we need to write a comment.

 Upload attachments